NFP-05/NFP-05/README.md

 ## 🚀 About Me

-- 🎓 Undergraduate Students at Sebelas Maret University (UNS)
+- 🎓 Undergraduate Statistics Students at Sebelas Maret University (UNS)
 - 📊 Passionate about turning data into insights and actionable solutions.
 - 📚 Lifelong learner — I use this GitHub as a notebook of my progress.
 - 🤖 Exploring machine learning models and their applications in real-world problems.